elb98rm/ajax-request-tester/README.md

 # Overview

 There are times when you need a "quick and dirty" AJAX request tester.
 This aims to fill that gap.
-It uses javascript/jQuery (which is included). it is optimised for modern browsers.
+It uses javascript/jQuery (which is included).
+It is optimised for modern browsers.

 # Compatibility